MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-build-artifacts-v0.md

 **`itemPattern`** - **Matching pattern**<br>
 `string`.
 Optional.
 Use when `downloadType == specific`.
 Default value: `**`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the files to be download as a multi-line minimatch pattern.
+Specifies the files to download as a multi-line minimatch pattern.
 For more information, see [File matching patterns reference](https://aka.ms/minimatchexamples).

 The default pattern `\*\*` downloads all files across all artifacts in the build if you choose the **Specific files** option.
-To download all the files within the artifact drop, use `drop/**`.</p>.
+To download all the files within the artifact drop, use `drop/**`.
 <!-- :::editable-content-end::: -->
 <br>